pawelniewie/pawelniewiadomski.com/_posts/2016-03-13-easy-sign-ups-for-service-desk-released.md

 Now I'm playing again with Zen.
 Thinking about killing the idea too and using this time for something more productive.

-Before I make any decision I plan to do play with PostgREST more - I need to figure out how it handles security.
+Before I make any decision I plan to play with PostgREST more - I need to figure out how it handles security.
 I know it does but I haven't figured it out yet if that's something I could use.